Vagif Sultanli: Literary creation

-He started literary activity in early ages; however, his first story titles “The fragrance of wormwood” was published in the “Azerbaijani woman” magazine in 1980.
-Since that time he regularly publishes own stories, translations and scientific-publisistic articles in mass-media.
+He started literary activity at a young age but did not see his first work published until 1980, when his story "The fragrance of wormwood" was published in the magazine Azerbaijani Woman.
+Since that time he has regularly published his own stories, translations, and essays in mass media.

-In the narrative titled “The Dream of Death” (1982) deemed as one of the author’s noticeable works the transfer of cemetery is described as a serious chaos and anxiety in the social life.
-This chaos allows to discover the internal spiritual world of the described characters.
-In this narrative ending with suicide by the bulldozer driver having destroyed the cemetery the author pursues an object of identifying the contradiction of the spiritual and mortal values with death.
+In the narrative titled “The Dream of Death” (1982), deemed as one of the author’s notable works, the transfer of cemetery is described as a serious chaos and anxiety in the social life.
+This chaos allows us to discover the internal spiritual world of the described characters.
+In this narrative ending with suicide by the bulldozer driver having destroyed the cemetery, the author pursues an object of identifying the contradiction of the spiritual and mortal values with death.

-The novel titled “The Human Sea” (1992) written in conjunction of the real and conditional-metaphoric styles has a special place in the author’s literary creation.
-In this novel the events of which happen in 80s of the last century the hero being rescued from the punishment of death and secretly living in alien city describes the issue of alienation being absorbed into the spirituality and morality of the society.
+The novel titled “The Human Sea” (1992) written in conjunction with the real and conditional-metaphoric styles, has a special place in the author’s literary creation.
+In this novel, the events of which happen in the 80s of the last century, the hero being rescued from the punishment of death and secretly living in alien city describes the issue of alienation being absorbed into the spirituality and morality of the society.